gugahoa/bank_accounting/CONTRIBUTING.md

 ### Why Double Entry Bookkeeping?

-Although this project aims to be a simple bank accounting system, developing a home grown system that only works for the proposed features is prone to errors and maintability issues, as we would reinvent the wheel in most cases.
+Although this project aims to be a simple bank accounting system, developing a homegrown system that only works for the proposed features are prone to errors and maintainability issues, as we would reinvent the wheel in most cases.
 That's why we're adopting the Double Entry Bookkeeping approach, that's tried and true in the accounting industry.

-A Double Entry Bookkeeping can be used as a financial tracking system, but not all financial tracking systems can be used as Double Entry Bookkeeping sytem.
+Double Entry Bookkeeping can be used as a financial tracking system, but not all financial tracking systems can be used as a Double Entry Bookkeeping system.
-So to improve maintability, we're adopting it, and simplifying what we'll implement from it, but still paving the road to a full blown Double Entry Bookkeeping system if necessary.
+So to improve maintainability, we're adopting it, and simplifying what we'll implement from it, but still paving the road to a full-blown Double Entry Bookkeeping system if necessary.

 ### Database Model